sshubham-prog/Udacity-Data-Science-Capstone-Project/README.md

 ### Results

-The baseline model accuracy and f1-score was 0.47 & 0.6 respectively
+The baseline accuracy in the data is 0.47 suggesting the random chance of a customer getting an offer and responding to it is 47%.
-The random forest model has a better F1-score compared to logistic regression and Adaboost model.
+The random forest model has a good accuracy and best F1-score on test data compared to logistic, naive and Adaboost model.

 Please find the accuracy by each model below:
 - Baseline model: 047
 - Logistic Classifier: 0.56
+- naive bayes: 0.68
 - Adaboost Classifier: 0.73
 - Random Forest Classifer: 0.72

-Random forest classifier has similar performance conmpared to AdaBoost classifier.
-AdaBoost classifer have higher chances of overfitting the training data and requires additional effort to tune.
-A random forest classifier is less prone to overfitting because it constructs decision trees from random training data samples.
-Hence we are planning to go ahead with random forest model as final model.
+We further looked into f1-score and the analysis suggests that a random forest model has the best F1-score on test data.
+Comparing the performance of training and test data across f1-score, precision, and recall suggests that there is no overfitting in the constructed model.

 The top features from the feature importance of random forest models are:
 Duration days, Difficulty, 2018 (the year when became a member), discount, social, web & BOGO